The Power of the PapPosted on by

 More research followed and around mid-century, increasing numbers of scientists and physicians became believers.
 The “Pap” test, as it was now called, was finally on its way to becoming widely adopted as a screening exam for cervical cancer.
 In 1960, the American Medical Association began recommending Pap tests for women.
 Dr. Papanicolaou died just two years later.

 Of course, much has happened since—there are changes in recommendations for when to begin getting a Pap test, how often to have the test, when to have an HPV (human papillomavirus) test, and perhaps the biggest advancement yet: the availability of the HPV vaccine for young people that holds promise for eliminating cervical cancer altogether!
-Please check out our infographic for the latest recommendations.

 So, in January (National Cervical Cancer Awareness Month) and all through the year, you may want to give a nod to Dr. Georgios Papanikolaou.
 Hundreds of thousands of women are alive today because of this amazing researcher who changed everything.